mykimy/MSI-GF63-9RCX_OpenCore-Hackintosh/README.md

     - Follow Windows, macOS or Linux [guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/opencore-efi#setting-up-the-efi)
     - Copy the provided `EFI` folder into the USB drive EFI partition of the newly created install media
     - Change ROM configuration of OpenCore, follow this [guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/post-install/iservices#fixing-rom)
-- Install macOS (avoid installing on NVMe hard drive as it is unstable for now, you can use a secondary SSD with the SATA port of the laptop)
+- Install macOS (do not install on NVMe hard drive as it is unstable, you can use a secondary SSD with the SATA port of the laptop)
 - Copy the `EFI` folder from the USB installation media to the `EFI` partition of the installed macOS drive, follow this [guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/post-install/oc2hdd)

 ### Upgrade